PDielec.UnitCell¶

 None

-- set_atom_labels(atom_labels)[source]#
+- set_atom_labels(atom_labels)[source]¶

 Set the atom labels for a molecule.

-- atom_labelslist
+- atom_labelslist of strings

 A list containing the labels of atoms.